-First, premise (1) is "Whatever begins to exist has a cause of its beginning."
+Premise (1) is "Whatever begins to exist has a cause of its beginning."
 Notice that al-Ghazali does not really need a premise which is so strong as premise (1) that whatever begins to exist has a cause.
-His argument can be more modestly formulated as follows:
+His first premise can be more modestly formulated as follows:

 1'.
-If the universe began to exist then the universe has a cause of its beginning.
+If the universe began to exist, then the universe has a cause of its beginning.

-This more modest premise doesn't state that everything that begins to exist has a cause of its beginning, but simply that if the universe began to exist then the universe has a cause of its beginning.3 This more modest version of premise (1) will enable us to avoid all of these distractions about whether or not subatomic particles which are the result of quantum decay processes come into being without a cause.
+This more modest premise doesn't state that everything that begins to exist has a cause of its beginning, but simply that if the universe began to exist, then the universe has a cause of its beginning.
+This more modest version of premise (1) will enable us to avoid all of the distractions about whether or not subatomic particles which are the result of quantum decay processes come into being without a cause.
 We can just leave that issue aside as irrelevant to premise (1').

-This alleged exception to premise (1) ("whatever begins to exist has a cause") is not relevant to (1').
-Why?
-Because the universe comprises all of contiguous space-time reality.
-All of physical reality.
-Therefore, for the entire universe to come into being without a cause would come into being from nothing, which is absurd.
+For the entire universe to come into being without a cause would be to come into being from nothing.
 In quantum decay events, the particles do not come into being out of nothing.
 As Christopher Isham, who is Great Britain's premier quantum cosmologist, explains: